Bukovina: Name

 Map of Austria-Hungary depicting the Duchy of Bukovina, as part of Cisleithania in 1914.

 The name first appears in a document issued by the Voivode of Moldavia Roman I Mușat on 30 March 1392, by which he gives to Ionaș Viteazul three villages, located near the Siret river.

 The name Bukovina came into official use in 1775 with the region's annexation from the Principality of Moldavia to the possessions of the Habsburg monarchy, which became the Austrian Empire in 1804, and Austria-Hungary in 1867.

 The official German name of the province under Austrian rule (1775–1918), die Bukowina, was derived from the Polish form Bukowina, which in turn was derived from the common Slavic form of buk, meaning beech tree (compare Ukrainian бук /[buk]/; German Buche; Hungarian bükkfa).
 Another German name for the region, das Buchenland, is mostly used in poetry, and means 'beech land', or 'the land of beech trees'.
 In Romanian, in literary or poetic contexts, the name Țara Fagilor ('the land of beech trees') is sometimes used.
-In some languages a definite article, sometimes optional, is used before the name: the Bukovina, increasingly an archaism in English, which, however, is found in older literature.
+Often a definite article is used before the name in English also: the Bukovina.

 In Ukraine, the name Буковина (Bukovyna) is unofficial, but is common when referring to the Chernivtsi Oblast, as over two-thirds of the oblast is the northern part of Bukovina.
 In Romania, the term Northern Bukovina is sometimes synonymous with the entire Chernivtsi Oblast of Ukraine, while Southern Bukovina refers to the Suceava County of Romania (although 30% of the present-day Suceava County covers territory outside of the historical Bukovina).